steveman1123/stonkBot/README.md

 - [Linux OS](https://www.raspberrypi.org/) (mostly tested on Rasbian, had issues with Windows for some reason*)

-- [Internet connection](https://i.ytimg.com/vi/YLCIfDqgDIk/maxresdefault.jpg) (if the power goes out for a while while using this (like mine did), I'd suggest finding a way to sell everything before the portfolio value starts dropping (like mine did))
+- [Internet connection](https://2018.bloomca.me/en) (if the power goes out for a while while using this (like mine did), I'd suggest finding a way to sell everything before the portfolio value starts dropping (like mine did))

 *may potentially be issues with the time.sleep() function operating off the system clock which may change depending if the computer is active or not

 ### Setup
 1. Download the repo
-2. Move the stockStuff folder outside the repo to create the fodler structure as seen below
+2. Move the stockStuff folder outside the repo to create the folder structure as seen below
 3. Install any missing python modules
 4. Run continuously (it works best if left alone other than to check for errors and provide some masochism)
 5. ???